 As indoor SP access points are operating indoor, they should be entitled to an additional Building Entry Loss (BEL) credit to be considered in AFC System calculation of spectrum availability and maximum permissible transmit power.
 US FCC allows indoor SP operation and also considers BEL credit for such operation using waiver request.
 IEEE 802 LMSC recommends to ACMA to consider maximum flexibility including those related to indoor SP mode in its future rulings for the 6GHz band.

 In the consultation paper, ACMA refers to AFC as a potential mitigation for impact on incumbent services for outdoor operation along with VLP mode but at higher power level.
 IEEE 802 LMSC believes that an AFC System, as an effective automated sharing technology, is critical in enabling essential Wi-Fi technology applications and use cases not only for outdoor operation but also indoor operation at standard power level.

+IEEE 802 LMSC noted presence of different types of incumbent services, including Point-to-Point, Satellite Receive, Fixed Earth and Radiodetermination, in ACMA Register of Radiocommunications Licenses and believe that with proper consideration of protection criteria for the incumbent services, AFC Systems can properly implement the frequency coordination and maximum allowable power settings for AFC Devices.
+As an example, in US, AFC Systems determine frequency and channel availability and maximum permissible power levels for AFC Devices considering incumbent Fixed Services and Radio Astronomy Services as well as neighboring countries incumbent services at the borders.

 Conclusion